AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 >abstract="Select a Buying Group ID (the unique identifier for a buying group) from the available identities that you have defined in the dataset schema in the Experience Platform."

 <!-- markdownlint-enable MD034 -->

+>[!CONTEXTUALHELP]
+>id="cja_connection_personid"
+>title="Person ID"
+>abstract="Select an Person ID (the unique identifier for a person) from the available identities that you have defined in the dataset schema in the Experience Platform."

 <!-- markdownlint-disable MD034 -->